Thomas Andrews (scientist): Work

 Andrews first became known as a scientific investigator with his work on the heat developed in chemical actions, for which the Royal Society awarded him a Royal Medal in 1844.
 Another important investigation, undertaken in collaboration with Peter Guthrie Tait, was devoted to ozone.

 His reputation mainly rests on his work with liquefaction of gases.
 In the 1860s he carried out a very complete inquiry into the gas laws—expressing the relations of pressure, temperature, and volume in carbon dioxide.
 In particular, he established the concepts of critical temperature and critical pressure, showing that a substance passes from vapor to liquid state without any breach of continuity.

-In Andrews' experiments on phase transitions, he showed that carbon dioxide may be carried from any of the states we usually call liquid to any of those we usually call gas, without losing homogeneity.
+He concluded that... the gaseous and liquid states are only distant stages of the same condition of matter, and are capable of passing into one another by a process of continuous change.In Andrews' experiments on phase transitions, he showed that carbon dioxide may be carried from any of the states we usually call liquid to any of those we usually call gas, without losing homogeneity.
 The mathematical physicist Willard Gibbs cited these results in support of the Gibbs free energy equation.
 They also set off a race among researchers to liquify various other gases.
 In 1877-78 Louis Paul Cailletet was the first to liquefy oxygen.